 In line with the new National Curriculum, we will be focusing on developing programming skills through exciting programs, such as Scratch and Kodu ,while embedding digital literacy skills alongside curriculum activities across the whole school.
 To enhance teaching and learning we have begun to update our interactive whiteboards to exciting new projector free models which have multi-touch screens.
 In addition to this we have updated the entire school network and purchased several sets of new laptops for class use.
 Children will have more access to laptops then ever before, which will give further opportunities to use digital applications across the curriculum, while developing their skills and knowledge of ICT.
 We will be introducing iPads very soon and will be developing educational opportunities to create engaging digital learning experiences for children.
 Please take a look at our Online Safety page which offers advice and support for parents and carers about potential online and digital dangers.

 Bessemer Grange Primary School is an incredibly creative school.
 Each year all children from nursery to year six receive artist workshops, theatre workshops, music workshops, visit galleries, theatres, and concert halls.
 Click here to see some of the projects we have been involved in.

 At Bessemer Grange Primary School we teach a broad and balanced curriculum.
 Each half term we teach a new topic.
 Each topic creatively links history, PSHE, geography, art, music, design technology and computing.
-As well as the foundation subjects the topics are taught through literacy and numeracy where links can be made.
+As well as the foundation subjects the topics are taught through English and Maths where links can be made.
 Religious education, Physical education, Spanish, Science and Computing are taught as subjects in their own right.
 Click on Creative Curriculum to see our topic overview for each year group and learn more about how religious education is taught.